-At the other end, there are lighter machines such as the Specialized Turbo Levo SL and the Lapierre eZesty that use lighter, less powerful motors and smaller batteries similar to e-road bikes.
+At the other end, there are lighter machines such as the Specialized Turbo Levo SL and the Lapierre eZesty that use lighter, less powerful motors and smaller batteries similar to electric road bikes.
 That drops the bike’s weight and ups agility over more heavily built machines.

 Electric mountain bike motors

-Popular choices for e-MTB motors are Bosch, Shimano Steps and Yamaha, while Fazua’s lightweight motor is increasingly making an appearance on weight-focused bikes.
+Popular choices for electric mountain bike motors are Bosch, Shimano Steps and Yamaha, while Fazua’s lightweight motor is increasingly making an appearance on weight-focused bikes.

-Shimano’s Steps E-8000 and E-7000 system is still a popular choice, although it has started to show its age, with lower power output and torque than newer rivals.
-Its smaller batteries give you less range too, but it still boasts low weight and a compact design along with the ability to tune its output.
+Shimano’s Steps E-8000 and E-7000 systems are still found on some eMTBs, although they’ve started to show their age, with lower power output and torque than newer rivals.
+Its smaller batteries give you less range too, but still boast low weight and a compact design, along with the ability to tune the output.

-However, Shimano has recently launched the new EP8 motor.
-This ups torque to 85Nm while reducing weight by around 200g, lowering pedalling drag, increasing range and lowering Q-Factor.
+However, Shimano has added the EP8 motor to its range.
+This boosts torque to 85Nm while reducing weight by around 200g, lowering pedalling drag, increasing range and lowering Q-Factor.
 The EP8’s launch coincided with Shimano increasing battery capacity to 630Wh.
-It is increasingly being specced on newer electric mountain bikes, including many of our picks above of the best electric mountain bikes.
+More and more, you’ll find it being specced on newer electric mountain bikes, including many of our picks above of the best electric mountain bikes.

 Electric mountain bike battery capacity

-To get you up hills, produce enough power and provide adequate range, most electric mountain bikes will have batteries capacities of around 500Wh to 700Wh.
+To get you up hills, produce enough power and provide adequate range, most electric mountain bikes will have battery capacities of around 500Wh to 700Wh.

 An internal battery in the down tube makes for clean lines, but there are also e-MTBs with external batteries.
-These typically lower the weight and in models like the Lapierre Overvolt mean that the battery can be placed lower and more centrally.
+These typically lower the weight and, in models such as the Lapierre Overvolt, mean the battery can be placed lower and more centrally.

-But, as mentioned above, e-MTBs with smaller capacity batteries down to 250Wh are appearing.
-They trade a more limited range for lighter weight and the potential for improved handling.
+But, as mentioned above, e-MTBs with smaller-capacity batteries down to 250Wh are appearing.
+These trade a more limited range for lighter weight and the potential for improved handling.